 SMART stands for “Substitutable Medical Applications, Reusable Technologies”.
 SMART on FHIR is developed by Boston Children’s Hospital in 2010 and Harvard Medical School Department of Biomedical Informatics, and is immensely supported by the healthcare industry.

 The foremost purpose of SMART is to build interchangeable healthcare applications, which will help any developer to create a healthcare application that can work at any healthcare organization.
-A great focus is placed on “substitutable” aspect of SMART, which will provide ease to healthcare experts to try new applications, which will help them in selecting the best solution for them.
+A great focus is placed on the “substitutable” aspect of SMART, which will provide ease to healthcare experts to try new applications, which will help them in selecting the best solution for them.

-It only provide guidelines on the implementation of certain technology, while FHIR HL7 creates the specification and how they want to implement it depends totally on EHR vendors.
+It only provides guidelines on the implementation of certain technology, while FHIR HL7 creates the specification and how they want to implement it depends totally on EHR vendors.

 How is SMART in FHIR App made?

 The process of implementation follows a series of steps: